-The Krause Studio Performances are public performances originated or curated by graduate or undergraduate students.
-They are generally shorter in form than a full-length evening of theatre.
-All Performance Studies students, both graduate and undergraduate, are invited to propose, taking into consideration the following:
+The Krause studio is also open to work originated or curated by graduate or undergraduate students.
+All Performance Studies students, both graduate and undergraduate, are invited to propose a performance or event, taking into consideration the following:

-- Undertaking a Krause Studio Performances means dealing with small budgets and large responsibilities.
+- Undertaking a Krause studio performance means dealing with small budgets and large responsibilities.
 Directors must find their own casts and designers.
-Curators must work to secure artist fees and needs (in collaboration with the department chair).
-They may request a stage manager, but it is not a guarantee that one will be available. - Directors are responsible for organizing and running efficient and productive rehearsals and understanding that the cast is comprised of volunteer student performers whose time and experience must always be considered. - Krause Studio Performances exist not only to provide a forum for our students to express themselves, but as a place for all members of the production cast, staff, designers to learn and practice their various crafts or as an opportunity to share the work of local, regional, or national artists we have a chance to work with and learn from in our own facilities. - The production is a public one, to which the general public is invited; therefore, it is an expectation that whatever the hour is comprised of from a conventional play to a wordless performance piece, to an ensemble-produced spectacle or meditation on various texts or issues, from dance, song or installation, to the simplest of lectern performances whatever it is, it will be as fully-achieved and professionally presented as possible or that appropriate framing will be provided when earlier process work is being presented in a more informal format. - Each director of a Krause Studio Performances will be assigned a faculty mentor for the project.
-This will be the person with whom the director consults whenever she or he has artistic concerns, but the faculty mentor is not the producer of the show and is not in charge of technical or production concerns.
-Please make arrangements to have weekly or biweekly appointments with your faculty mentor. - Krause Studio Performances directed by graduate students will normally be assigned a larger crew of production lab students.
+Curators must work to secure artist fees and take care of logistics. - Krause studio performances exist not only to provide a forum for our students to express themselves but as a place for all members of the production cast, staff, designers to learn and practice their craft or as an opportunity to share the work of artists we have a chance to work with and learn from. - The production is a public one, to which the general public is invited; therefore, it is expectated that whatever the work is comprised of from a conventional play to a performance piece, to an ensemble-produced spectacle to dance, song or installation- whatever it is, it will be as fully-achieved and professionally presented as possible, or that appropriate framing will be provided when work-in-progress is being presented in a more informal format. - Each director of a Krause studio performances may be assigned a faculty mentor for the project.
+Please make arrangements to have weekly or biweekly appointments with your faculty mentor if applicable. - Krause studio performances directed by graduate students may be assigned a crew of production lab students.
 The graduate director is then responsible for the educational experience of the lab students.